krishnaraja19/emailApi/Readme.md

 Step 5: I have created the packages and the reason is we can maintain code readability.

 Step 6: I have added @configuration annotation for loading my required bean when the application starts.

+Step 7: Log4j related properties changed from logback.xml to application.properties.
+So no need to maintain two properties separately.

+Step 8: We need to provide spring email properties in application.properties.
+Then spring boot automatically loads the properties and provides the java mail api objects.
+So we can easily configure it.

+Step 9: I have maintained all email validation related properties in application.properties.
+So if any changes come from the Product Owner, we can change very easily.

+Step 10: I have added the validation.java file for validating the mail properties.
+It will provide good quality applications.

+Step 11: